lilproskater/itexam/README.md

 3. In "config.php" you will also see 2 variables standing for a "begin" and "end" school grades range values.
 If you want to set this project on a study center then change both of that values to 0.

 ## Adminpanel
 1. Go to www.example.com/adminpanel and registrate yourself as admin.
-### Notice
 Default token for registrating an admin is 'VG9rZW4=' (the word "Token" encoded in Base64).
-If you want to change it then go to "adminpanel/registration.php" and change the checking token on line 16 to that you want.
+If you want to change it then go to "adminpanel/registration.php" and change the checking token on line 45 to that you want.
 2. You will go to www.example.com/adminpanel/adminpanel.php, where you can control questions, profiles and results.
 3. There you can edit, add, delete questions and profiles.
 Also you can delete results.